User Score: 14050

 --Patachou (Singer from France) - "Les Innocents."

---Jinny Teal (5-year old girl piano prodigy) - plays "The Bridge over the River Kwai" theme on piano.
+--Ginny Tiu (5-year-old piano prodigy) plays "The Bridge over the River Kwai" theme on piano.

---Smith & Dale (comedy duo) - tax consultant routine.
+--Smith & Dale (comedy team) - tax consultant routine.

 --Shelly Berman (stand-up comedy) - tells jokes about Gertrude Stein & plays a man with hangover making a phone call (routine about what happened the night before).

---Phil Foster (stand-up comedian doing a monologue about dogs).
+--Phil Foster (stand-up comedian) - does a monologue about dogs.

---Don McNeil (of Chicago's WBBM-TV "Breakfast Club") - introduces Jinny Teal.
+--Don McNeil (of Chicago's WBBM-TV "Breakfast Club") - introduces Ginny Tiu.

---On-stage bows (at beginning of show): Moose Skowron (N. Y. Yankee) & Rod Steiger
+--On-stage bows (at beginning of show): Bill “Moose” Skowron (of the NY Yankees) & Rod Steiger (actor).

 --Betty Comden and Adolph Green (musical-comedy team)